Faxanadu

-is an action role-playing platform video game developed by Hudson Soft for the Nintendo Entertainment System.
-The name was licensed by computer game developer Nihon Falcom ("Falcom") and was developed and released in Japan by Hudson Soft for the Famicom in 1987.
+is an action role-playing platform video game for the Nintendo Entertainment System.
+The name was licensed by computer game developer Falcom and was developed and released in Japan by Hudson Soft in 1987.
 Nintendo released the game in the United States and Europe as a first-party title under license from Hudson Soft.

 Faxanadu is a spin-off or side-story of Xanadu, which is the second installment of Falcom's long-running RPG series, Dragon Slayer.
 The title Faxanadu is a portmanteau formed from the names Famicom and Xanadu.

-The game uses side-scrolling and platforming game-play, while employing role-playing elements with an expansive story and medieval setting.
+The game uses side-scrolling and platforming gameplay, while employing role-playing elements with an expansive story and medieval setting.

 Story

-The player-controlled protagonist of Faxanadu is an unnamed wanderer who returns home.
-He has no name, though the Japanese version allows the player to choose one.
+The player-controlled protagonist of Faxanadu is a wanderer who returns home.
+He has no name, but the Japanese version allows the player to choose one.
 The game begins when he approaches Eolis, his hometown, after an absence to find it in disrepair and virtually abandoned.
 Worse still, the town is under attack by Dwarves.
 The Elven king explains that the Elves' fountain water, their life source, has been stopped and all other remaining water has been poisoned and provides the protagonist with 1500 gold, the game's currency, to prepare for his journey to uncover the cause.

 As the story unfolds, it is revealed that Elves and Dwarves lived in harmony among the World Tree until The Evil One emerged from a fallen meteorite.
-The Evil One then transformed the Dwarves into monsters against their will and set them against the Elves.
+The Evil One then transformed the Dwarves into monsters against their will and made them hostile towards the Elves.
 The Dwarf King, Grieve, swallowed his magical sword before he was transformed, hiding it in his own body to prevent The Evil One from acquiring it.
 It is only with this sword that The Evil One can be destroyed.

-His journey takes him to four overworld areas: The tree's buttress, the inside of the trunk, the tree's branches and finally the Dwarves' mountain stronghold.
+His journey takes him to four overworld areas: the tree's buttress, the inside of the trunk, the tree's branches and finally the Dwarves' mountain stronghold.